In that eternal quest for remunerative work, I have had the experience of driving Uber for the past 4 months.

 Very good article, clearly written; i wish you well; have lots of friends dong Uber in So.
 CA; some quit, others stuck it out; i held out being a rider, and Uber asked me why, and I said, "I don't like the way you treat your drivers."

 I used a Uber driver once when I had to get my car out of the shop and no one was available to accommodate me.
 It was just a short distance, about 3 miles.
-I must admit I was scared to death.
-I'd used them again if I had to.

 I have yet to use one myself!